 There’s more to mainframe modernization than simply lifting and shifting workloads to the cloud, though.
 We work with our clients to build agile DevOps pipelines, incorporating tools and processes that help IT teams to work smarter, not harder.

 The critical first step in the modernization process is to understand your existing mainframe environment and develop a realistic plan that meets your unique needs.
-Astadia can help you achieve that with our comprehensive mainframe assessment service.
-To learn more, contact us at info@Astadia.com, or give us a call at 877-727-8234.
+Contact us to learn how you can achieve that with Astadia's comprehensive mainframe assessment service.